QuentinRa/oneaudit/README.md

 WIP

-* Add Apollo?
 * Test only one email per domain with verifying emails
 * Add proxy support
-* Improve caching (allow each API to customize the check)
 * email verification documentation
 * subdomains
   * use crt.sh then virustotal with the output